Alpha Kappa Psi: Professional staff

-Leadership programs
+Activities

 Principled Business Leadership Institute

 The Principled Business Leadership Institute (PBLI) is an annual weekend program held each February in five cities across the United States.
 PBLI offers several curriculum tracks, facilitated by a mix of Alpha Kappa Psi alumni and successful business leaders, focusing on the values of principles business leadership.
 In addition to the educational leadership development tracks, the fraternity's Case Competition also takes place during PBLI.
 PBLI began in 2009 as a retooled and updated version of the fraternity's similar Success Institute, which was originally introduced in 1996.

 Case Competition

 Alpha Kappa Psi began holding the annual Case Competition at the 2008 Success Institutes.
 Case Competition is sponsored by the Alpha Kappa Psi Foundation and it awards $1,500, $750 and $500 scholarships to the top three teams in each of the five cities where the annual competition takes place.
 Case Competition is designed to introduce students to the realities of decision making and give them first-hand experience in analyzing business situations to prepare them for future managerial decision making.